mongodb/atlas-sdk-go/docs/doc_1_concepts.md

 ## Experimental Methods

-GO SDK uses experimental labels in documentation and codebase to mark newly introduced methods that have not yet undergone extensive usage and testing.
+GO SDK uses `experimental` label in documentation and codebase to mark newly introduced methods that have not yet undergone extensive usage and testing.

 > NOTE: `Experimental` label is specifically associated with GO SDK methods, and does not pertain to the underlying Atlas feature itself.